-Ilana has worked for a number of arts organizations including the Denison University Dance Department, Links Hall in Chicago, Earthdance in western Massachusetts The Boston Mayors office of Arts, Tourism and Special Events, and Arts Presenters and Dance Place in Washington DC.
+Ilana has worked for a number of arts organizations including the Denison University Dance Department, Links Hall in Chicago, Earthdance in western Massachusetts The Boston Mayors office of Arts, Tourism and Special Events, The Association of Performing Arts Professionals, and Dance Place.
 While working with Carla Perlo at Dance Place, Ilana received a National Performance Network Community Fund grant in Mentorship and Leadership to research best practices in non-profit arts organizations across the country.
-She has also received funding from the Creative Communities Fund and the DC Commission on the Arts and Humanities.
-As an event producer, she encourages artists and audiences to dive into the creative process to produce the best work possible.
+The Creative Communities Fund and the DC Commission on the Arts and Humanities have funded her work as both an artist and a community organizer.